ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 fraction of throughfall, blocks most of the incoming radiation and reduces soil evaporation.
-The energy balance of this layer differs from that of the canopy because the understorey is structurally different and has therefore a different structural and functional trains (e.g., aerodynamic resistance, density).
+The energy balance of this layer differs from that of the canopy because the understorey is structurally different and has therefore a different structural and functional traits (e.g., aerodynamic resistance, density).

 Importantly, due to The understorey's density and proximity to the soil surface, we need